-As demonstrated in section 3, dative-marked possessors can regularly appear detached from the noun phrase as early as in the first continuous manuscripts, thus an extracted or external possessor can easily be reanalysed as an adjoined constituent in Middle Hungarian (18a).
+As demonstrated in section 5.3, dative-marked possessors can regularly appear detached from the noun phrase as early as in the first continuous manuscripts, thus an extracted or external possessor can easily be reanalysed as an adjoined constituent in Middle Hungarian (18a).
 Nevertheless, the Old Hungarian possessive construction with no article before the possessed noun (18b) remains available and survives besides the new pattern.

-(18) a. [{DP} [{DP} a szerzetes-nek] [{DP} a könyv-e]] the e monk-DAT the e book-POSS b. [{DP} a szerzetes-nek [{D'} ø [könyv-e]] the e monk-DAT book-POSS
+(18) a. [{DP} [{DP} szerzetes-nek] monk-dat könyv-e]] book-poss b. [{DP} szerzetes-nek monk-dat [{D'} ¢ - nyv-e]] k-poss

-Remarkably, unlike in Old Hungarian, the combination of demonstratives and possessives becomes well attested in this period, but at the same time shows a peculiar distribution in which the demonstrative precedes the possessor expression:9

-9 The data in (20) and (21) are taken over again form the Simonyi (1914).
+Remarkably, unlike in Old Hungarian, the combination of demonstratives and possessives becomes well attested in this period, but at the same time shows a peculiar distribution in which the demonstrative precedes the possessor expression, as exemplified in (19) to (21)-the data in (20) and (21) are taken again from Simonyi (1914):